plone/documentation/about/styleguide.rst

 .. note::

-    Since this documentation is also build as a docset for off-line use, please **always** include a link to the gist under the gist directive, even if the link will not work in off-line mode.
+    Since this documentation serves as source for various versions (html, PDF, Dash/Zeal, others), please **always** include a link to the gist under the gist directive.